redhat-cop/infra.aap_configuration/roles/filetree_read/README.md

-controller_configuration.casc_implementation
+controller_configuration.filetree_read
 =========

-An ansible role which implements the roles of the awx o automation controller objects from the redhat_cop.controller_configuration collection using a hierarchical and scalable directory structure which is grouped based on the configuration code life-cycle.
-Addionally, is possible to leverage the gitlab or github webhook sender and the Automation Controller webhook receiver to create a pipeline to apply the configuration which will be triggered when changes has been made in a git repository.
+An ansible role which reads variables from a hierarchical and scalable directory structure which is grouped based on the configuration code life-cycle.
+It could be used to run the role filetree_read to load variables followed by dispatch role to apply the configuration.

 Requirements